nancybird/fastGLOBETROTTERv3/README.md

 0.75 0.5 0.5

-named the same as 'save.file.main:' in your paramfile, with postfix 'main.txt'.
+named the same as 'save.file.main:' in your paramfile, with postfix '.txt'.
 This will fix one source as France and Norway, and one as Malawi and Senegal, preventing the same population being used in both sources.